 Gabriel Kozlowski is a Brazilian architect and curator.
 He is currently Assistant Curator for the 17th International Architecture Exhibition – La Biennale di Venezia 2021.
-Gabriel has held teaching and research positions at the MIT School of Architecture and Planning, the Leventhal Center for Advanced Urbanism and the Senseable City Lab.
+Gabriel has held teaching and research positions at the MIT School of Architecture and Planning; the Leventhal Center for Advanced Urbanism; and the Senseable City Lab.
+He is also a PhD student at the Harvard Graduate School of Design.
 Past curated exhibitions include “Walls of Air” (the Brazilian Pavilion at the 2018 Venice Biennale) and “Housing+” (the 3rd Biennial Exhibit of the MIT L. Center for Advanced Urbanism).
 Gabriel’s recent books include: The World as an Architectural Project (MIT Press, 2020); 8 Reactions for Afterwards (RioBooks, 2019); and Walls of Air: Brazilian Pavilion 2018 (Bienal de São Paulo, 2018).
-Gabriel is the founder of TomorrowAnew.org, a philanthropic response to the Covid-19 crisis that gathers thoughts and donations to both help those impacted by the virus and to collectively imagine our future post-pandemic.
+Gabriel is the founder of TomorrowAnew.org, a philanthropic response to the Covid-19 crisis that gathers thoughts and donations to both help those impacted by the virus, and collectively imagine our future post-pandemic.

 Clio is an undergraduate at MIT (’21) finishing up her degree in Materials Science and Engineering.
 With a zeal for transdisciplinary thinking, she ties together her interests in human cognition and historiography with the physical world through her minors in Chemistry and History of Architecture, Art, and Design.
 She joins intuitive teaching in both technical and creative topics through her work managing the film darkroom on campus, as well as her food chemistry curriculum development that she teaches for high school students through MIT ESP.
 Her research interests include optoelectronics, and has been a member of the MIT PV Lab for the majority of her undergraduate career.